The 10th Victim: Release

-The 10th Victim was released in Italy on December 3, 1965.
+The 10th Victim was released in Italy on 3 December 1965.
 The film grossed a little over 620 million lire in Italy upon its theatrical release.
+It was released in France on February 10, 1967.

-The film was distributed abroad, including in the United States and Canada by Embassy Pictures in late December 1965.
+The 10th Victim was distributed abroad, including in the United States and Canada by Embassy Pictures in late December 1965.

 Reception

 On review aggregator Rotten Tomatoes, the film holds a score of 80% based on 10 reviews, with an average rating of 7.35/10.
 In contemporary reviews, the Monthly Film Bulletin praised the visuals of the film, but stated that "the film is never quite as much fun as it should be, possibly because of rather ponderous dubbing and possibly because imaginative camera angles cannot totally make up for lapses in narrative."
 Bosley Crowther of The New York Times noted a "wildly imaginative plot" but declared the film overall to be "a clever but patently self-conscious exercise ...
 The cleverness is so insistent that it soon becomes excessive and absurd, and the gamesmanship of the satire becomes too cute, too much a bore."
 Variety found the film superior to Jean-Luc Godard's Alphaville, praising both Mastroianni and Andress, as well as Elsa Martinelli and Massimo Serato.
 The review also noted the cinematography of Gianni di Venanzo.
 Richard L. Coe of The Washington Post wrote that the film is "not handled so crisply as the material promises", finding that director Elio Petri "did not find quite the exact, cohesive tone such material demands.
 The result is curiously pedestrian."
 Algis Budrys of Galaxy Science Fiction described Sheckley's novelization as "a reasonably good chase novel" which would, nonetheless, disappoint readers, whether they wanted a literary version of the film's Italian satire and symbolism or the 'chilling futurama of legalized manslaughter' the cover promised.